SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

   - sessions can be scheduled on any default or untainted session node (subject to resource availability and node sizes)
   - resource quotas still apply (based on priority class)
   - no guarantee which node exactly will be used for the session
-  - there is absolutely no connection between resource pools and k8s nodes
+  - there is no connection between resource pools and k8s nodes

 2. Node taints and toleration, but no affinities
-  - sessions can be scheduled on the default pool, tained nodes or any other untainted nodes that "fit"
+  - sessions can be scheduled on the default pool, tainted nodes or any other untainted nodes that "fit"
   - resource quotas still apply (based on priority class)
   - no guarantee which node exactly will be used for the session

 3. Nodes taints, tolerations and affinities
   - assuming affinities are `PreferredDuringSchedulingIgnoredDuringExecution`
-  - session will attempt to be scheduled on the specific nodes
+  - the session will attempt to be scheduled on the specific nodes
   - if specific nodes are full then the session can be scheduled anywhere else that fits
   - resource quotas still apply

-In almost all cases it can happen that a session is scheduled on an untainted node/resource pool that is not strictly related to the resource pool that the user was "targeting".
-In this case the request quota from the targeted resource pool is consumed.
+In almost all cases a session may be scheduled on an untainted node/resource pool that is not strictly related to the resource pool that the user was "targeting".
+In this case, the request quota from the targeted resource pool is consumed.

 ### Resource pool definition

-This is a YAML representation of the data that would be stored in postgres.
+This is a YAML representation of the data that would be stored in Postgres.

 ```yaml
 - name: default